By E.B. Solomont on November 25, 2014.

 Critics of the firm noted that several of Urban Compass’ investors, including the Rudin family and Jared Kushner, don’t use the firm to market their properties.
 Corcoran Sunshine Marketing Group is handling sales for Rudin’s Greenwich Lane project, and Sotheby’s International Realty is handling sales for Kushner’s Puck penthouses.
 Reffkin countered that most of this product was being marketed before Urban Compass even came into being.

-So sue me The startup’s ascent hasn’t come without legal challenges.
+The startup’s ascent hasn’t come without legal challenges.
 In July, tech entrepreneur Avi Dorfman accused Reffkin of using his product and business model to build Urban Compass and then cutting him out of the action.
 “This is a company that thinks it can take from people without compensating them,” Dorfman’s attorney Adam Ford told TRD.

 A month later, rival brokerage Citi Habitats sued the startup, alleging that Urban Compass breached its proprietary listing database.
 Citi Habitats president Gary Malin alleged the firm was using information from Citi’s LEAR database to lure agents to Urban Compass.